WiIIiam278/HuskSync/README.md

 ## Setup
 ### Requirements
-* A BungeeCord-based proxy server
+* A BungeeCord or Velocity-based proxy server
 * A Spigot-based game server
 * A Redis server